dkarthe/webjeda-blog/_posts/2016-12-20-how-to-add-share-buttons-to-jekyll.md

 But how to do this 'change of URL' for every page.
 One way was to use ```window.location()``` but that is again JavaScript which I'm trying to avoid.
 Then I realized that I can use **Site Variables**! the stuff inside double curly braces!.

-Here is an image explaining site variables for the article [How to create a Jekyll blog](http://blog.webjeda.com/how-I-created-webjeda-blog/){:target="_blank"}.
+Here is an image explaining site variables for the link [How to create a Jekyll blog](http://blog.webjeda.com/how-I-created-webjeda-blog/){:target="_blank"}.
 You can check the site description by viewing the source.
 These variables are mentioned inside ```_config.yml``` file.

 ![How to use site variables in Jekyll](/images/jekyll-site-variables-and-how-to-use-them.jpg)